0xDBFB7/ionprinter/documents/philosophy.md

 No matter how much money is being made, production of Hargrave Sciences ionoliths will cease 4 years from the launch date; and all service will be terminated 6 months later.

 This will allow us to focus on what truly benefits society, rather than just pumping out S/N N+1.
-In a century,
+In a century, not a single Whimsy ionolith will be functional.

 For this to be successful, the design must be maintainable by the end-user, well-documented, and free of planned obscelescence.